SciCompKL/CoDiPack/documentation/mainpage.md

 reduces the amout of memory that is needed.
 This type is no longer compatible with c-like memory operations.
 The 'Unchecked' variant is also an implementation of the reverse mode of AD but it should only be used by experienced users.
 This type performs no bounds checking for the memory access.
 For each type there is also a type with single precession e.g. codi::RealForwardFloat.
+The 'Vec' variant implements the vector mode of the corresponding AD type.
+The dimension is fixed and can be defined via the template argument.

 ## Hello World Example